- What is the 11 plus?

 Where to find past 11 plus comprehension papers

-There are a number of places to find 11+ comprehension papers online.
+There are a number of places to find 11+ reading comprehension papers online.
 Many of these are paid but you can find free versions too.
-You can usually find past 11+ comprehension papers on the school’s website that you wish to apply for.
+You can usually find past 11+ reading comprehension papers on the school’s website that you wish to apply for.

 To find a collection of past papers in one location, you usually have to pay or subscribe to a dedicated website.
 You can ask your teacher if they have extra practice papers they can share.
-If you have an 11+ comprehension tutor then they will be able to give your child even more past papers and from a variety of sources.
+If you have an 11+ reading comprehension tutor then they will be able to give your child even more past papers and from a variety of sources.

 11 plus comprehension with answers

 You may notice it’s tricky to find answers to test papers.
 That’s because some schools state that due to the answers being in students’ own words each response is marked based on its own merit.
-Doing 11+ comprehension practice papers without the answers is still beneficial and essential if this applies to the school/s you are applying for. 🏫
+Doing 11+ reading comprehension practice papers without the answers is still beneficial and essential if this applies to the school/s you are applying for. 🏫

 However, you still need to find some past 11+ comprehension exam papers with answers so you and your child know that they are on the right track.
 The answers are also excellent at showcasing what a school is expecting.